hayleyygregg/AAD118/project01.md

 Struggling to work with and find all the tools on my camera, I had to Google [how to adjust the Aperature and Shutter Speed](http://photo.net/pentax-camera-forum/00NXn9) after having no success with the manual! (embarrassing)

+An article about ISO on [Digital Trends](http://www.digitaltrends.com/photography/what-is-iso-camera-settings-explained/) helped me understand that the lower the ISO the better quality of the image.